ml-tooling/lazycluster/docs/runtimes.md

     filter_commands:  Union[str,
     List[str],
     NoneType]  =  None
-) -> bool
+) → bool
 ```

 Checks the `Runtime` object for certain filter criteria.

 **Args:**

- - `gpu_required` (bool):  True, if gpu availability is required.
+ - `gpu_required`:  True, if gpu availability is required.
 Defaults to False.
- - `min_memory` (Optional[int]):  The minimal amount of memory in MB.
+ - `min_memory`:  The minimal amount of memory in MB.
 Defaults to None, i.e. not restricted.
- - `min_cpu_cores` (Optional[int]):  The minimum number of cpu cores required.
-Defaults to None, i.e. not
+ - `min_cpu_cores`:  The minimum number of cpu cores required.
+Defaults to None, i.e. not restricted.
-  restricted.
- - `installed_executables` (Union[str, List[str], None]):  Possibility to check if an executable is
+ - `installed_executables`:  Possibility to check if an executable is installed.
+E.g. if the executable `ping` is
   installed.
-E.g. if the executable `ping` is installed.
- - `filter_commands` (Union[str, List[str], None]):  Shell commands that can be used for generic filtering.
+ - `filter_commands`:  Shell commands that can be used for generic filtering.
 See examples.
-A filter command must echo true to be evaluated
+A filter command must
-  to True, everything else will be interpreted as False.
+  echo true to be evaluated to True, everything else will be interpreted as False.
+Defaults
-  Defaults to None.
+  to None.

 **Returns:**